 Currently PrEP is not available through the public health system in Ireland.
-Doctors can prescribe Truvada for use as PrEP, and all of the necessary tests can be obtained from a GP or an STI clinic, but users must pay for the medication themselves.
+Doctors can prescribe PrEP, and all of the necessary tests can be obtained from a GP or an STI clinic, but users must pay for the medication themselves.

 Many people here are sourcing more affordable generic versions of the same medications.
 The website iwantprepnow.co.uk contains information about how to safely obtain and use these generic versions, including a list of reliable and verified suppliers.
 If you are interested in getting PrEP online we recommend you visit that site.

 You may have read about recent efforts by Irish Customs to crack down on imports of generic PrEP by mail.
 It is currently illegal to import any medication by post or private courier into Ireland so anyone using this method faces the risk that Customs will seize and destroy the shipment.
 There is no possibility of such packages being released.

 Customs and the HPRA have said that they will not prosecute individuals who attempt to have generic PrEP delivered to Ireland, but they may try to get information about the suppliers from buyers.
 There is no obligation to talk to Customs or the HPRA if your package is intercepted.